Measure blood oxygen on Galaxy Watch

 You're done!

 Congratulations!
 You have successfully achieved the goal of this Code Lab.
-Now, you can create a health app that measures blood oxygen level by yourself!
+Now, you can create a health app that measures blood oxygen by yourself!
 If you're having trouble, you may download this file: